2024/5

 • PS This was written before I read WSC.

 • For City, after 2 seasons flirting with relegation, it is to be hoped that stability a stronger squad can mean we push on and upwards, it shouldn’t be asking too much for a play off position.
-Although for City success might be Adam Hinshelwood still being in charge at the end of the season.
+Although for City, success might be Adam Hinshelwood still being in charge at the end of the season.

 Where will we be on Bank Holiday Monday May 5th when our league season ends at Eastleigh?
 Predictions vary widely, but it would be good if there are no last day nerves as in recent seasons.

-In pre-season, the jury was out regarding City's style of play.
+Pre-Season City enjoyed a stable pre-season, the first for several years.
+The jury was out regarding City's style of play.
 Hinsh's strong belief in his passing style saw City concede a couple of soft goals whilst at times, we saw some sparkling attacking play.
 Maybe at Worthing, Hinsh was allowed some leaway given that he'd been there for around 7 years and had guided them to their highest ever position in the pyramid.
-Now at a higher level and with City's larger and more demanding supporter, he has less margin for error.
+Now at a higher level and with City's larger and more demanding supporters, he has less margin for error.

 At Worthing, the players seemed to respond well to him and a number moved onto better things.
 Hinsh seems to be a manager who instills confidence and self belief into his players, witness Alex Hunt's debut under Ardley and the immediate improvement when recalled by Hinsh.
 Never underestimate the huge difference mindset can make to performance.
 In recent years, it is easy to recall many players who struggled at City but have gone on to play well at a higher level.